-Gallup is working on a 10 year study and released the report early with preliminary results.
+Gallup is working on a 10-year study and released the report early with preliminary results.
 What they found is that everyone’s dream was a good job.
 Becky is working in areas where people earn less than $2 per day.
 Her team brings the tools and training so they can help build their skills and begin to thrive on their own.

 Why They Became a Nonprofit

-Co-founder Jody Landers is mom to 6 kids.
+Co-founder Jody Landers is a mom to 6 kids.
 She didn’t have a lot of money to give but wanted to know if what she did give makes a difference.
 The United States is one of most philanthropic countries in the world.
 Becky and Jody thought, “what if we could channel that generosity to drive change?”
 Making it tangible, measurable and in a way that gives people dignity.
 Give people a little capital, training and whatever they need to succeed.

 Global Challenges They Currently Address

 The Adventure Project acts like a venture capitalist providing venture capital.
 They seek out the best local partners based on great data to ensure what is being done is successful.
 The second important factor is innovation.
-For example, testing new ideas that will trigger big social change, such as the well mechanic
+For example, testing new ideas that will trigger big social change, such as the well mechanic program.

 The Adventure Project is focused on 4 key global challenges: